adslbarxatov/xash3d-for-ESHQ/README.md

 But we believe that it is not serious problem for now.

+&nbsp;

 ## Other notes

-This assembly completely adapted for building with MS VS 10.0 and newer (some fixes for type declarations and headers syntax added).
+This assembly completely adapted for building with Visual studio 10.0 and 19.0 and newer (some fixes for type declarations and headers syntax added).

 This assembly is enough to launch Half-Life (WON) and some compatible mods.

 This assembly is a fork of original Xash3D engine with the same license.

+&nbsp;